Public documents and confidentiality

 The government wants the authorities to make their public information accessible to private actors, to broaden the openness in public administration.
 It is stated in the Act on the re-use of public administration documents (2010:566) in the legal databases of the Government Offices.

 When PRV examines patent, trademark or design applications we collect personal information.
 It means that PRV may sell data containing personal information and this personal information may be shared with countries outside of the European Union.
-It is stated in § 4 of the Ordinance (2007:1111) with instructions for the Swedish Patent and Registration Office that PRV is authorized to share personal information with countries outside of the European Union.
+It is stated in § 4 of the Ordinance (2007:1111) with instructions for the Swedish Intellectual Property Office that PRV is authorized to share personal information with countries outside of the European Union.

 It is stated in the Patents Decree, the Trademarks Regulation and the Design Protection Regulation that PRV is authorized to collect personal information to be able to examine applications.